Adrenal Fatigue: Is It Real?

 These simple strategies don’t only help to correct an already exhausted system, but they can be used to prevent burnout in anyone under significant stress.
 We could all benefit from more of a conscious commitment to incorporate more self-care into our lives.

-So, although “adrenal fatigue” may not be a physiologically correct title, stress can lead to overactivation of our HPA axis leading to a number of frustrating symptoms and multiple health conditions.
+Although “adrenal fatigue” may not be a physiologically correct title.
+Stress can lead to overactivation of our HPA axis leading to a number of frustrating symptoms and multiple health conditions.
 “Adrenal fatigue” may not be real, but your symptoms are, and you deserve to be heard.

 In health & nourished adrenals,